bamlab/react-tv-space-navigation/docs/api.md

 | `enable`   | `boolean`   | `true`  | If `true`, sets the default focus state to `true` for the children of this component. |
 | `children` | `ReactNode` | `null`  | The child elements of the component.                                                  |

-## Hook

-The `useSpatialNavigatorDefaultFocus` hook allows you to access the current value of the `SpatialNavigatorDefaultFocusContext`.
-It returns a boolean value that indicates the current default focus state.

 ## Usage

 ```jsx